leostera/lam/README.md

 ## What is LAM?

-LAM aims to be a **lightweight alternative to the BEAM** that runs as **Native and WebAssembly binaries**, both on WASI-enabled systems and browsers.
+LAM is a research project exploring a **lightweight alternative to the BEAM** that runs as **Native and WebAssembly binaries**, both on WASI-enabled systems and browsers.

 It will supports:

 * Immutable functional programming with proper tail calls
 * Concurrency via processes and message passing
 * Multi-core scheduling (except on the Web)
+* Erlang/OTP architectural patterns (such as supervision trees)

-It does not support _hot-code reloading_ and _distribution_ so not all BEAM programs will be supported.
+It will _not support_ hot-code reloading or distribution, and so not all BEAM programs will be supported.

-You should use this if you want to build:
+It will be useful for building:

 * short-lived, fast-startup services (e.g AWS Lambdas / Google Cloud Functions)
 * web apps